-Under the Taylors Lane alternative, the proposed force main would extend from the Club to the intersection of Taylors Lane and Shadow Lane where it would connect to existing sewer manhole MH #66544.
+Under the Taylors Lane alternative, the proposed force main would extend from the Applicant's property to the intersection of Taylors Lane and Shadow Lane where it would connect to existing sewer manhole MH #66544.
 The point of connection under this alternative would be located approximately 4,610 feet from the proposed pump station location.

-Since the Club does not have direct frontage on Taylors Lane it would require acquisition of an easement through land adjacent to the Club within the Otter Creek Preserve.
-The proposed force main would traverse the Preserve, which is owned by the Westchester Land Trust after it was transferred to them in April of 2015 by the Nature Conservancy, Inc. The Applicant believes that acquisition of an easement is unlikely due to the Westchester Land Trust's stated mission "Westchester Land Trust works together with public and private partners to preserve land in perpetuity, and to protect and enhance the natural resources in our communities".
+Since the Applicant does not have direct frontage on Taylors Lane it would require acquisition of various easements through land adjacent to the Club within the Otter Creek Preserve.
+The proposed force main would traverse the Otter Creek Preserve, which is now owned by the Westchester Land Trust after it was transferred to them in April of 2015 by the Nature Conservancy, Inc. Although the Applicant The Applicant believes that acquisition of an easement of the size needed to pursue this option would be unlikely due to the Westchester Land Trust's stated mission "Westchester Land Trust works together with public and private partners to preserve land in perpetuity, and to protect and enhance the natural resources in our communities".